aws-ia/taskcat/README.md

  * Parameters must start with $[
  * Parameters must end with ]
  * genpass in invoked when _genpass_X is found
- * X is lengeth of the string
+ * X is length of the string

 (Optionally - you can specify the type of password by adding A or S)

- * A aplha-numeric passwords
+ * A alpha-numeric passwords
  * S passwords with special characters

 > Example: $[taskcat_genpass_8A]